lm3nitro/Projects/IDS and IPS/Suricata/Send Suricata logs to Splunk.md

 sourcetype = suricata
 index = suricata
 ```
-I also needed to create an output file to tell it where to send the logs and the listening port I previously configured in Splunk (9997).
+I also needed to create an output file to tell Suricata where to send the logs and the listening port I previously configured in Splunk (9997).

 Output creation: Creating or editing the outputs.conf file under /opt/splunkforwarder/etc/system/local